metosin/2016-09-09-clojure-training/full-stack_architecture.md

 - Pass only PURE DATA to the components!
 - No atoms, instead value & on-change callback etc.
 - Parametrize class of every element?
-- HANDS ON: Reagent, build x component
+- HANDS ON: Reagent, build autocomplete component

 # Random ideas worth mentioning

+- Re-frame
+- Routing
+- How to trigger queries to the backend
 - Performant Cljs code: https://github.com/funcool/bide write critical parts in JS

 []: vim: set nospell :